African-American diaspora: 19th century

-During the 19th century, the formation of the American Colonization Society (ACS) in 1817 would begin the Back to Africa movement with the goal of resettling free African Americans and newly emancipated slaves back to their home country. it would create the colony of Liberia and would send over 13,000 freedmen.
-However, the ACS was greatly disliked by both African Americans who believed they were entitled to the same rights as any white man and America was just as much of their country as any white man.
+During the 19th century, the formation of the American Colonization Society (ACS) in 1817 would begin the Back to Africa movement with the goal of resettling free African Americans and newly emancipated slaves back to their home country.
+It would create the colony of Liberia and would send over 13,000 freedmen.
+However, the ACS was greatly disliked by both African Americans, who believed they were entitled to the same rights as any white man and America was just as much of their country as any white man.
 Between 1800 and 1865 over 30,000 African Americans would escape to Canada through the Underground Railroad to escape life in the south.
 After the conclusion of the Civil War in 1865, the 13th Amendment was ratified by Congress abolishing slavery in all forms and freeing all persons of color from slavery.
-Throughout the rest of the 19th and into the 20th century African Americans would flee the harsh realities of the South such as lynching and other racism and would mainly relocate to Canada.
+Throughout the rest of the 19th and into the 20th century, African Americans would flee the harsh realities of the South, such as lynching and other forms of racism and would mainly relocate to Canada.